-Since we are using a triplet loss function, we produce batches of inputs with 32 messages (4 from each of 8 different transmitters) - this ensures the loss function can select a large number of triplets in each batch.
+Since the triplet loss function is used, the batch generator is configured to produce batches of inputs with 32 messages (8 batches of 4 messages each from the same transmitter).
+This ensures the loss function has a large number of triplets that can be selected from each batch.